 Best Hiking in Texas Hill Country

 There are many great places to hike in Hill Country.
 If you are looking for the best hiking in Texas Hill Country, you will need to visit some of these state parks.
 Each of them are dog friendly to some extent.
 Most of them contain scenic views, or trails along major rivers.
 Several of them have unique features, and several things to do besides hiking.

 If you purchase a Texas State Parks Pass you can enter most of the parks without being charged for one year.
 This will save you a bunch of money in the long run if you visit as many parks as we do.
 Always make a reservation beforehand to guarantee entry, especially if you are visiting on weekends or holidays.
 If you have found our list of Texas State Parks useful, share it with someone else who will also benefit.

 All 18 state parks in Texas Hill Country have their place and purpose.
-We enjoy those with more potential distance and challenging trails the most.
-Which Texas State Parks are your favorites?
+Hiking, camping, kayaking and swimming are just a few of the popular activities.
+Plus, you can hike with your dog.
+We enjoy the parks with more potential distance and challenging trails the most.
+Which Texas State Park is your favorite?